-You can use the LTI Viewer for SISO Design Tasks to specify both time and frequency domain requirements in analysis plots.
+You can use the Linear System Analyzer for SISO Design Tasks to specify both time and frequency domain requirements in analysis plots.
 Adding and editing design requirements is similar to those illustrated in the Graphical Tuning window.

 For row or column arrays of LTI models, the design requirements are for the nominal model that you are designing the controller for.
 You can analyze the effects of this controller on the remaining models.
 See Control Design Analysis of Multiple Models in the Getting Started Guide.

-The design requirements for Bode, Root Locus, and Nichols plots can be applied to both graphical tuning windows and the LTI viewer.
+The design requirements for Bode, Root Locus, and Nichols plots can be applied to both graphical tuning windows and the Linear System Analyzer.
 See Design Requirements for information on graphical tuning design requirements.

 You can also specify the following design requirements for both step and impulse response plots:

 Upper time response bounds — Creates an upper amplitude bound for a specified time duration.

 Lower time response bounds — Creates a lower amplitude bound for a specified time duration.

 If you are using a step response plot, you can also specify the following design requirement: